 Additional phone spam and scam statistics

 Phone spam is an international nuisance that represents just how advanced cybercriminals have become at using telecommunications technology to their own advantage.
-The significant growth rate of mobile-based phone spam and phone number spoofing also reflects the difficulties governments, telecommunications companies, tech companies, and consumers are all having when it comes to responding to the threat.
+The significant growth rate of mobile-based phone spam and phone number spoofing also reflects the difficulties governments, telecommunications companies, tech companies, and consumers all face when responding to the threat.

-The following statistics provide a clear picture of how extensive phone spam is worldwide, and just how much damage and frustration this issue is causing.
+The following statistics provide a clear picture of how extensive phone spam is worldwide, and just how much damage and frustration the issue causes.

 12. Robocalls make up 60% of calls in 2021